tomchomiak/ES2015/README.md

 }
 ```

-changing the GreetComponent's Annonymous function to an arrow function would fix the issue we were seeing and `this.targetElement` would be available to the arrow function
+changing the GreetComponent's Annonymous function to an arrow function would fix the issue we were seeing and `this.targetElement` would now be refering to the `this.targetElement` defined within the constructor function making it available for use within the arrow function

 ```javascript
 // Constructor Function